KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 corresponding target data) to the model via the fit() method, similar to what you would do in Scikit-Learn and several other machine-learning libraries:

+### 3.3 Setting up a deep-learning workstation

+It’s highly recommended, although not strictly necessary, that you run deep-learning code on a modern NVIDIA GPU.
+Some applications—in particular, image processing with convolutional networks and sequence processing with recurrent neural networks—will be excruciatingly slow on CPU, even a fast multicore CPU.

+Whether you’re running locally or in the cloud, it’s better to be using a Unix workstation.
+Although it’s technically possible to use Keras on Windows (all three Keras backends support Windows), We don’t recommend it.